SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 ..
 TODO: research and write up the story for @weak

-:newTerm:`Properties` associate values with a particular class, structure or enumeration.
+:newTerm:`Properties` associate values with a particular class, structure, or enumeration.
 Stored properties store a constant or variable named value alongside an instance, whereas computed properties calculate (rather than store) a value.